Decrease Stress and Bond with Your Dog Through Training

 Brain Health

 Yes, you can teach an old dog new tricks!
-In fact, training can help keep your senior dog sharp.
+Training can help keep your senior dog sharp.

 Older dogs often start to have cognitive decline around the age of 8 or older, however it can vary depending on the breed.8